dextryz/notebook/README.md

 # Notebook

-- A personal notebook on your local machine.
+- A plain text note-taking assistant
-- Leverage nostr as an external database
+- Leverage [Nostr](www.nostr.com) as an external database
-- View your nostr article notes at [Ixian](https://ixian.me)
+- View your nostr published notes on [Ixian](https://ixian.me)

-## Setup

-The current notebook is set by defining the following env vars:

-- `NOTEBOOK`: The notebook name
-- `NOTEBOOK_DIR`: The path to where the notebook should store markdown files.

-## Nostr
+## Setup Nostr

+*Notebook* interacts with nostr via long-form notes, as depicted in [NIP-23](https://github.com/nostr-protocol/nips/blob/master/23.md).

 If you want to use [nostr](www.nostr.com) as an external database to store and propagate your notes, you have to create a config file and set the `NOSTR` env var:

 Create your config file in `~/.config/nostr/dextryz.json` containing:

 ```
 {
     "nsec": "nsec..."
     "relays": ["wss://relay.highlighter.com/", "wss://relay.damus.io/"],
 }
 ```

-and the env var
+and set the env var

 ```shell
 export NOSTR=~/.config/nostr/dextryz.json`
 ```